Therapy for Men

 When we’re ‘in trouble’ we tend to suppress or mask our feelings of inadequacy at home or work.
-Sometimes we bypass our feelings to feel better or avoid and turn to; gambling, alcohol, drugs, gaming, pornography, this can become a barrier, the problem persists, creating a vicious cycle of continually feeling low and bad about ourselves, or not feeling good enough.
+Sometimes we bypass our feelings to feel better and turn to; gambling, alcohol, drugs, gaming, pornography, this can become another barrier, the problem persists, creating a vicious cycle of continually feeling low and bad about ourselves.

 Bad things can happen to men too

-• relationship issues – trust, commitment, parenting, sibling rivalry
+• relationship issues – trust, commitment, dad, sibling rivalry

-• feeling – not good enough – fear, shame
+• feeling – not strong enough – fear, shame

 • stress – tremendous pressure to provide financially for the family

-• difficulty expressing your feelings – struggling with intimacy and connection
+• Intimacy – difficulty expressing your feelings and connection

 • anger issues – work, home, road rage